CofluxLabs/coflux/docs/docs/logging.md

 <img src="/img/beer_logs.png" alt="Log messages" width="500" />

-Logs can be viewed aggregated across all tasks within the run, or for a specific step execution.
+Logs can be viewed aggregated across all steps within the run, or for a specific step execution.

 :::note